Synerty/peek-plugin-diagram-generic-menu/README.rst

 =================
-GenericDiagramMenu Plugin 1
+DiagramGenericMenu Plugin 1
 =================

-This is a Peek Plugin, from the genericDiagramMenu.
+This is a Peek Plugin, from the diagramGenericMenu.